 Amagansett is also found on the Southern shore of Long Island and is another ideal spot for whale-watching.
-Located in the East Hampton area, Amagansett is a quiet, seaside village that is full of charm and seems like something out of a storybook.
+Located in the East Hampton area, Amagansett is a quiet, seaside village full of charm and seems like something out of a storybook.

-Rockaway is arguably the first name that is recognized by most when the topic of whale watching in New York comes up.
+Rockaway is arguably the first name recognized by most when the topic of whale watching in New York comes up.
 This is mainly because of the quality of whale watching tours offered there.

 The Rockaway Peninsula is located in the County of Queens in New York.
 Popularly known as ‘the new Cape Cod’ for whale watching, Rockaway is the first choice for many, offering a truly incredible whale watching experience.

 Sandy Hook is also ideal as a whale-watching spot and is famous for its frequent sightings of humpback whales.
 Sandy hook has much to offer with the ideal climate and a spacious beach and, like the rest of the whale watching spots mentioned, is a treat for any whale watcher.

 Point Pleasant Beach and Lavallette

 The lesser-known whale watching spots which are still in demand include Point Pleasant Beach and Lavallette.
 These two spots are situated close to one another, and the same experience can be gained from visiting either of them.